hphilpotts/veg-app-backend/README.md

 19/02/23:
 - Updated `foodItem_updateFavourites_post` with simpler syntax and error handling, now working ok - tested in Postman.
 Delete route implemented and tested ok.

+## Sign out, re-testing, JWT issue:

 20/02/23:
-Looking at sign out functionality: [this article](https://medium.com/devgorilla/how-to-log-out-when-using-jwt-a8c7823e8a6) makes for an interesting read with regards to sign out on JWT and invalidating tokens on request.
+- Looking at sign out functionality: [this article](https://medium.com/devgorilla/how-to-log-out-when-using-jwt-a8c7823e8a6) makes for an interesting read with regards to sign out on JWT and invalidating tokens on request.
 I've made the call to:
   - Reduce `expiresIn` time in `create-jwt.js` to 1 day.
   - Handle logout in the fronend through deleting tokens from client-side storage.
   - Put a 'token blacklist' feature in **Future features to implement** for later implementation.
 My thinking here is that at this stage in the project there is not sufficent requirement for the addional step of invalidating tokesn prior to their expiry: in short, my efforts would be better spend elsewhere!

+- Competed general formatting and cleanup across all source code.
+- Now re-testing all routes implemented so far in Postman.

 - Issue seen where `jwt.sign` abstracted out from auth controller: token not being sent as response, I have not (after a fair bit of playing around) been able to get a token to return either.
 I've reversed the abstraction of JWT `payload` creation / `jwt.sign` and implemented them back into `controllers/auth.js`. _Feels like a compromise but I'm trying to strike a balance between making progress and setting realistic goals in relation to my time and ability._

+## Week functionality:

+- I'm now looking at implementing "Week" functionality: this model will hold a user's data for a given week. _I've had to lend this a fair amount of thought:_
+  - Given I wish to track both daily and weekly totals, I have decided to store a `document` for each week, and store days within that.
+  - I have decided to use a new document for each user.
+  - Daily totals are stored within an object, using keys `0...6`: Sunday-Saturday respectivel as per `Date.prototype.getDay()`.
+  - Week commencing is tracked to establish if a record already exists for that week (ensuring duplicated are not created in error!).
+  - Weekly totals are extrapolated from daily entries (total unique items).

+- `Week` model added, `services/handle-current-day.js` added.

 ## Current issues to resolve: